ACS RPL For Software And Application Programmer – ANZSCO 261399

 Software And Application Programmer Job Duties in Australia

-• Research, consult, analyse and interpret system program needs.
+• Research, consult, analyse, and interpret system program needs.

-• Identify technology limitations and deficiencies in existing systems and associated processes, procedures and methods.
+• Identify technology limitations and deficiencies in existing systems and associated processes, procedures, and methods.

-• Develop proposals and strategies for software design activities, like financial evaluation and costing for recommending software purchases and upgrades.
+• Develop proposals and strategies for software design activities, including financial evaluation and costing to recommend software purchases, conduct testing, and automate software and application deployments.

-• Write and maintain program code to fulfil system requirements, system designs and technical specifications under quality-accredited standards.
+• Write and maintain program code to fulfil system requirements, system designs, and technical specifications under quality-accredited standards.

-• Write, update, and maintain technical programs, end-user documentation and operational procedures, granting advice, guidance and expertise.
+• Write, update, and maintain technical programs, end-user documentation, and operational procedures, granting advice, guidance, and expertise.

 • Develop continuous improvement and continuous delivery strategies across system design and software development.